Molly Flaherty, PhD

 I was formerly a British Academy Newton International Fellow at the University of Edinburgh.
 In my continuing work with Simon Kirby, we seek to replicate conditions of natural language creation in a more controlled laboratory environment.
 By doing this we can examine the effects of individual factors that shape language with more control than is possible in the natural world.

 I received my PhD in Psychology in 2014 from the University of Chicago, where I pursued questions of language emergence in Nicaragua.
 In my dissertation work with Susan Goldin-Meadow, I explored the emergence of argument structure in Nicaraguan homesign and Nicaraguan Sign Language.
 In my postdoctoral work, I investigated the role of gestural input to Nicaraguan Sign Language.
 In work with Daniel Casasanto, I also explored the acquisition of number language and its effects of numeracy in non-numerate signing adults.

-Before coming to Chicago, I earned an MSc (with distinction) in The Evolution of Language and Cognition from the University of Edinburgh.
+Before my PhD studies in Chicago, I earned an MSc (with distinction) in The Evolution of Language and Cognition from the University of Edinburgh.
 I earned my BA in Psychology from Columbia University and completed my honors thesis work with Herbert Terrace and Lisa Son.
 I began working in Nicaragua as an undergraduate and then lab manager in Ann Senghas's lab at Barnard College.